adamtabrams/.Profigs/README.md

 ### To Use
-First, clone or download this DIRECTLY to your $HOME directory (these files are intended only for unix systems)
+First, clone or download this DIRECTLY to your $HOME directory (these files are intended only for Linux systems)

 To ensure the directory is in the correct location and to see which files and directories it contains, run: ls $HOME/.Profigs/